flutter/devtools/tool/README.md

 Verify that this script updated the pubspecs under packages/ and updated all references to those packages.
 These packages always have their version numbers updated in lock step so we don't have to worry about versioning.
-Also make sure that tbe version constant in **packages/devtools_app/lib/devtools.dart** was updated.
+Also make sure that the version constant in **packages/devtools_app/lib/devtools.dart** was updated.

 ## Update the CHANGELOG.md